Scroll a little further down for completed statement examples.

 This is the 'total due' balance taken off the statement sent out the previous month.

-Then the interest can be added on – calculated on overdue payments from the previous month - or a discount for early payment taken off.
+Then the interest can be added on – calculated on overdue payments from the previous month.

 This ends up with the final total due by the customer.
 Make the final total stand out in a bold or larger font.